rcbdev/blog/_posts/2013-02-09-filtering-reflection-net-2.md

 title:  "Filtering with Reflection in .NET - Exclusions and Display Names"
 date:   2013-02-09
 categories: Reflection
+description: Part 2 of a series of posts about creating a generic filter in .NET.
+This post looks at how to use attributes to provide additional options.
 ---

 In my first post on creating a generic filtering system in .net, I showed a basic example of how to get properties from a class, so that we can create a list of available properties to filter on.
 This method (shown below) was kept simplistic, and only returns the internal name of a property.